Preface

 the loser panics, blurts out more than intended, or turns on an ally |

 Critical damage is the immediate harm suffered in the moment.
-Once that critical injury is cured, stabilized, or otherwise no longer the main problem, it leaves behind a lasting critical wound.
+Once that crisis is cured, stabilized, or otherwise no longer the main problem, it leaves behind a lasting affliction.

-Whenever a character finishes dealing with critical damage, they must take one fitting critical wound from the appropriate table.
-Physical critical damage leads to a physical critical wound.
-Mental critical damage, including the fallout from horror and social attacks, leads to a mental critical wound.
+Whenever a character finishes dealing with critical damage, they must take one fitting affliction from the appropriate table.
+Physical critical damage leads to a physical affliction.
+Mental critical damage, including the fallout from horror and social attacks, leads to a mental affliction.

-Pick the wound that best matches the fiction.
-If you want uncertainty, you can instead roll 1d12 on the appropriate table.
+Pick the affliction that best matches the fiction.
+If you want uncertainty, you can instead roll 1d16 on the appropriate table.

 |---|---|---|---|